carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-authoring.md

 $ mv <path to config.yml> package-contents/config/config.yml
 $ mv <path to values.yml> package-contents/config/values.yml
 ```

-([Package bundle format](packaging.md#package-bundle-format) describes the purpose of each directory as well as general recommendations.)

 Once we have the configuration figured out, let's use `kbld` to record which container images are used: